-One or more public meetings on the topic of community needs and priorities.
-Notice of public meetings are published in the Elk Grove Citizen and on the City's website at least 7 days in advance of the meeting.

-- A 30-day public review and comment period for the draft AAP.
-A public notice of the review and comment period is published in the Elk Grove Citizen as well as on the City's website in advance of, or concurrent with, the start of the public comment period.
-During the 30-day review and comment period, a draft of the AAP is available at the following locations:
+- One or more public meetings on the topic of community needs and priorities during preparation of the AAP.
+Notice of public meetings are published in the Elk Grove Citizen and on the City's website at least 7 days in advance of the meeting. - A 30-day public review and comment period for the draft AAP.
+A public notice of the review and comment period is published in the Elk Grove Citizen as well as on the City's website in advance of, or concurrent with, the start of a 30-day public comment period.
+During the 30-day review and comment period, a draft of the AAP is available at the following locations in Elk Grove:

 - Elk Grove City Hall

 - Elk Grove Public Library

 - Franklin Public Library

 - Senior Center of Elk Grove

 - Online at the Elk Grove City website (www.elkgrovecity.org)

 - A public hearing before the City Council prior to adoption of the AAP.
-Notice of the public

-hearing is published in the Elk Grove Citizen and on the City's website at least 7 days in advance

-of the meeting.
+Notice of the public hearing is published in the Elk Grove Citizen and on the City's website at least 7 days in advance of the meeting.

+- Following the end of the 30-day review and comment period and the closing of the public hearing, the AAP will be adopted if approved by majority vote of the City Council.